A realistic movie with an attacker and his victim

 A movie that will help you learn self defense

 When it comes to believability, the “P2” movie (ad) leaves most slasher flicks and thrillers far behind.

 Its antagonist is not indestructible or abnormally intelligent.
 Its heroine is not your typical victim, weak and helpless, that we as an audience are supposed to relate to.

 The struggle between them is what makes the film so engaging.
 Scenes of violence are shot and acted well, and they are actually quite realistic and down-to-earth.

-If you want a realistic self-defense thriller, “P2” fits the bill completely – give it a try!
+In conclusion, if you want a realistic self-defense thriller (ad), “P2” fits the bill completely – give it a try!

 Take care and talk soon,